Past, Present, Future

 Read Dream

-Dream isn't a book you just read.
-It's a map to life, a book you can use as a springboard for thought and exploration.
-It has won 11 national awards, including an International Reading Association Children's Choice (10,000 students read and vote on the books they like best) and a Teachers' Choice.
-It's illustrated by 15 top children's illustrators – from two-time Caldecott Medal winners Leo and Diane Dillon to Hans Christian Anderson Medal winner Robert Ingpen.
+has won 11 national awards, including an International Reading Association Children's Choice (10,000 students read and vote on the books they like best) and a Teachers' Choice.
+It's illustrated by 15 top children's illustrators – from two-time Caldecott Medal winners Leo and Diane Dillon to Hans Christian Andersen Medal winner Robert Ingpen to Academy Award winner Shaun Tan.

 Says The Bloomsbury Review, "This elegant book depicts the journey of life – from infancy to older adulthood – highlighting all the hopes and dreams found along the way...
 Inspirational quotes from people such as Martin Luther King Jr, Sir Edmund Hillary, and Emily Dickinson are set alongside gorgeous illustrations by internationally acclaimed artists.
 Richly crafted and thoughtfully written, Dream is a dazzling project that challenges us to find a dream and follow it."

 Each illustrator has hidden a star in their illustration.
-As a classroom activity, after reading the book have students hunt for the stars – and make a new wish with each one they find.
+As a classroom activity, after reading the book have students search for the stars – and make a new wish with each one they find.
 This is a great way to start students thinking about and sharing their dreams and goals.

 There are more reading ideas in How to Read Dream and, for very young children, How to Make Storytime a Dream.